Where are lithium-ion batteries commonly used?

 Safe disposal

-Do not throw large lithium-ion batteries in your rubbish or recycling bin.
+Do not throw any lithium-ion batteries in your rubbish or recycling bin.
 A fire may ignite during waste collection, transportation, handling and processing.

 Batteries from an e-scooter or e-bike can be disposed of at facilities including: